pvelayudhan/ggeval/README.md

 \*: Although IBM Granite 3.3 did not appear in the Open LLM Leaderboard, it came up a lot in my googling around of small language models.

-\*\*: I included the reasoning version of Ministral because I couldn't get the Instruct version to run on my laptop.
-This ended up being due to some fancy "FP8 dequantization" bug in `transformers-5.9.0`; upgrading to `transformers-5.10.2` enabled the instruct model to run properly (but I am not presenting its evaluation here).
+\*\*: The Reasoning version of Ministral was included due to technical difficulties running the Instruct version locally.
+This ended up being due to some fancy "FP8 dequantization" bug in `transformers-5.9.0`; upgrading to `transformers-5.10.2` enabled the instruct model to run properly.
+The Reasoning version remains the version presented here.

-\*\*\*: Qwen2.5 1.5B Instruct was just there as a lightweight placeholder while developing the scripts.
+\*\*\*: Qwen2.5 1.5B Instruct was included as a lightweight placeholder while developing the scripts, and was accidentally kept in during evaluation.
-I forgot to remove it from the list of models during the evaluation.
-No need to throw away the extra data, though!

-\*\*\*\*: I ran out of free Gemini tokens before I could complete the evaluation pipeline.
+\*\*\*\*: The free Gemini token quota ran out before completing the evaluation pipeline.

 ## Results